 The fridge location can also be very flexible.
 Putting your fridge behind the passenger seat keeps things simple, and allows you to use it as a seat in a pinch – though it does take up floor space.
 Keeping it between the two front seats opens things up, but makes it more difficult to climb into the cab.
 Putting it on sliders and incorporating into your kitchen unit or another aspect of your build is versatile but also adds some complexity and takes up space that could be used for something else.

 - Build a Green RV Choosing a Floor Plan

 So you’ve got tons of ideas for your DIY camper van conversion swimming around in your head.
 How do you go about making them into reality?

 The first step is to draw out your ideas.
 The easiest way to do this is with a pad of graph paper, a mechanical pencil, and a ruler.
 This allows you to quickly sketch layout concepts, see how everything fits (or doesn’t fit), and work out potential problems.
 Be sure to draw your layouts to scale – say, one inch = one foot.

-After you’ve decided on a basic layout, it’s time to test it in your van.
+After you’ve decided on a basic layout for your van build, it’s time to test it in your van.
 We blocked out our layout on our van’s floor using painter’s tape.
 Some vanlifers even construct full-scale mockups out of scrap wood and cardboard.
 If you have the extra time, this will really help you iron out any issues before you start actually building.

 Planning Your Layout with SketchUp

-Do You Need a Bathroom in your camper van conversion?
+Do You Need a Toilet in Your DIY Van Conversion?

 A bathroom setup is something you may think you need at first, and it certainly can be nice to not have to worry about leaving your van in the middle of the night to poop (if we’re just talking #1, you can always use a pee bottle, even without a bathroom).